solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

         -openAiEmbeddingsDeployment <ada-002-model-name>
     ```

     To validate the deployment using AKS run the following script.
+When
-When the script is complete it will also output this value.
-Click on it to launch the app.
+    the script it complete it will also output this value.
+You can
+    simply click on it to launch the app.

-    > ```pwsh
+    > ``` pwsh
     >  az aks show -n <aks-name> -g <resource-group-name> -o tsv --query addonProfiles.httpApplicationRouting.config.HTTPApplicationRoutingZoneName
     > ```

-    ### Deploy with Azure Container Apps
+    \### Deploy with Azure Container Apps This script will deploy all
-    This script will deploy all services including a new Azure OpenAI account using Azure Container Apps.
+    services including a new Azure OpenAI account using Azure Container
+    Apps.
 (This can be a good option for users not familiar with AKS)

-    ```pwsh
+    ``` pwsh
     ./scripts/Unified-Deploy.ps1 -resourceGroup <rg_name> -location <location> -subscription <target_subscription_id> -deployAks 0
     ```

-    ### Deploy with pre-existing Azure OpenAI service with Azure Container Apps
+    \### Deploy with pre-existing Azure OpenAI service with Azure
-    This script will deploy using a pre-existing Azure OpenAI account and pre-deployed GPT 3.5 Turbo and ADA-002 models and AKS
+    Container Apps This script will deploy using a pre-existing Azure
+    OpenAI account and pre-deployed GPT 3.5 Turbo and ADA-002 models and

-    ```pwsh
+    AKS

+    ``` pwsh
     ./scripts/Unified-Deploy.ps1 -resourceGroup <rg_name> -location <location> `
         -subscription <target_subscription_id> -deployAks 0 `
         -openAiName <openai-account> `